 Ketamine’s dissociative effects create theoretical concerns about worsening anxiety in some patients, so this application requires careful study.
 Currently, no ketamine formulation is FDA-approved for anxiety disorders.

-At WBMA, we focus on evidence-based, FDA-approved applications of treatments.
+At WBMA, we focus on evidence-based, FDA-approved applications of treatment.
 While we stay informed about emerging research, we recommend Spravato specifically for its approved indication: treatment-resistant depression in adults who have not responded to at least two oral antidepressants.

 How Spravato Fits Into Your Complete Treatment Plan